 West Virginia

 Located high in the mountains of West Virginia, inside the Monongahela National Forest, lies Dolly Sods.
 For the eastern portion of the United States, Dolly Sods offers an incredibly unique ecosystem, one that would more commonly be found in Canada.
-It’s elevation atop the Allegheny Plateau, paired with lowland bogs and a vast variety of foliage makes it a site worth visiting for any wildflower lover.
-The area is best known for it’s abundant blooms of wild bleeding-hearts, rhododendrons, sunflowers, and flame azalea.
+Its elevation atop the Allegheny Plateau, paired with lowland bogs and a vast variety of foliage makes it a site worth visiting for any wildflower lover.
+The area is best known for its abundant blooms of wild bleeding-hearts, rhododendrons, sunflowers, and flame azalea.
 In the summertime, the boggy areas take center stage, where visitors can stroll miles of raised boardwalks to view pink orchids, rose pogonias, and, if you look closely, round-leaved sundew, a carnivorous plant that feeds on unsuspecting insects flying around the cranberry bogs.

 It’s important to note to would-be visitors to Dolly Sods, that the region was used as a training area during World War 2.
 The area that is now the National Forest was regularly shelled by artillery and mortars, leaving behind spent explosive shells.
-In 1997, an survey crew trained to find explosives located 15 shells, some of which were still live.
+In 1997, a survey crew trained to find explosives located 15 shells, some of which were still live.
 While they were detonated on the spot, the park recommends remaining on marked paths and only used existing campsites.

 White Mountain National Forest